Why is Equity important?

 - Increasing access to effective college and career Advisors or counselors

-- Providing Diversity, Equity, and Inclusion (DEI) resources.
+- Providing Equity resources.
 The Counseling Division of the Oklahoma State Department of Education supports the American School Counselor Association’s position on equity and diversity in serving Oklahoma’s students and educators.
 View resources here.

 - Examining inequities in college and career preparatory resources, here.